-Our Bristol-based principal Lauren Couch can help you to fund promising firms that need support.
-Here, she explains how she can make CBILS work where traditional lenders cannot
+Growth Lending’s managing director Lauren Couch can help you to fund promising firms that need support.
+Here, she explains how BOOST&Co’s sister company can make CBILS work where traditional lenders cannot

-Before taking up my role as a principal at BOOST&Co, I worked at RBS as a banking relationship manager for 15 years.
+Before taking up my role as a principal at BOOST&Co (later moving to its partner, Growth Lending), I worked at RBS as a banking relationship manager for 15 years.
 I therefore know that one of the worst things that can happen to you as a bank manager is to lose one of your clients.
 So times like these are difficult: you have brilliant businesses that desperately need money but you can’t give it to them.

 During the 2008 financial crisis, I worked on a portfolio in London where we were tightly constrained (and rightly so) by our own lending policy.
 I was fearful of losing good businesses and wanted to do anything I could to help, which seems to be very similar to what some of my former banking colleagues are experiencing at the moment.

 Times are tough, but we can help

 If you have a dynamic, growing business in your portfolio – a business that you love and really want to support – but you are constrained by your own rules, or need greater flexibility, then we are able to help.

 - We can lend against future forecast income (something that banks cannot do), so we can generally lend at a higher quantum, or at an earlier stage – supporting businesses that are on the road to profitability but are not quite there yet.